jyotipandey009/2025aa05803-ML2/README.md

 # Dry Bean Classification – ML Assignment 2

 ## 📌 Problem Statement
-The goal of this assignment is to classify different types of dry beans using machine learning models.
+This assignment focuses on classifying various types of dry beans using machine learning techniques.
-We train and evaluate six models on the Dry Bean dataset and compare their performance using standard metrics.
+Six different models are trained and evaluated on the Dry Bean dataset, with their performance compared across standard metrics.
-Finally, we deploy a Streamlit app that allows interactive evaluation on a balanced test dataset.
+The project concludes with the deployment of a Streamlit application that enables interactive testing on a balanced dataset.

 ---